openedx/edx-documentation/en_us/video/source/video_overview.rst

      video ID and then transcoding it into four formats and transferring the results to two host sites

-The automated encoding and hosting process takes 24 hours to complete.
+.. important:: The automated encoding and hosting process takes **24 hours** to complete.

 If a step fails to complete successfully the process includes multiple automated retries.

 Course teams can track the status of each video file on the Studio **Video Uploads** page as the videos go through automated processing.